 There is one and only one living and true God.
-He is intelligent spiritual and personal.
-Being the Creator, Redeemer, Preserver and Ruler of the universe.
+He is intelligent, spiritual and personal.
+He is the Creator, Redeemer, Preserver and Ruler of the universe.
 To Him we owe the highest love, reverence and obedience.
 The eternal God reveals Himself to us as Father, Son and Holy Spirit with distinct personal attributes but without division of nature, essence or being.

 God as Father is the Giver and Sustainer of life, the seen and unseen.
 He is all loving, all just, all wise and all powerful.
 He is the true God and the One who judges righteously and test the heart and mind.
 God is Father in truth to those who become children of God through faith in Jesus Christ; however, He is fatherly toward all men.

 God The Son